mrolle45/scopetools/scopetools/scopes.md

        global name         # SyntaxError
        ```

     - an assignment expression.
-Note that the expresion can be contained within a nested COMP.
+Note that the expresion can be contained within an [owned COMP](scopescommon.md#owned-comp).
+This is termed a **walrus reference** if the scope itself is a COMP.
     - a 'for' statement target.
-    - a 'for' clause in a comprehension.
+    - a 'for' clause in a COMP.
 - The name in a function or class definition.
 The home scope is the parent.
 - A parameter name in a function definition.
 - An imported name (module name or module member) or alias in an `as variable` clause.
 - After `as` in a with statement or except clause, or in the as-pattern in structural pattern matching.
 - In a capture pattern in structural pattern matching.

+#### Walrus reference

+This is a special case of a binding reference.
+The scope is a COMP, and the reference is a walrus target in any [owned COMP](scopescommon.md#owned-comp).
-#### non-binding reference
+#### Non-binding reference
 This is simply the use of the current value of the variable, and does not affect the variable's context (defined below) in its scope (other than changing from Unused to Seen).
     This is any `ast.Name` node in which the context attribute is `ast.Load()`.
 Also, if the scope is a COMP, and variable is the target name of an assignment expression, and scope ->> target, this is a special "walrus" non-binding reference.
 The sole purpose of this is to catch a syntax error where the same variable is an ordinary non-binding reference in the same scope.